Teachers & Staff

 Donna is a certified Hatha yoga teacher certified by Yoga Alliance and a Reiki practitioner certified at the master level.
 She is a graduate of Rutgers University with a B.S. in Chemistry and Nutrition and firmly believes that an understanding of science enhances the belief that life is truly a miracle.
 For over 20 years she has attended various workshops and trainings on spiritual practice and meditation.
 Her path includes seminars with Jon Kabat-Zinn, Carolyn Myss, Don Miguel Ruiz, Brian Weiss among others.
 Donna has been practicing Reiki for 17 years and incorporates this in her yoga practice.
 She teaches her classes with a spirit of light heartedness in a fun, relaxed atmosphere.
 The goal of all her classes is to share the sense of peace and calm she has gained through her practice of yoga, Reiki and meditation.

-Antonette D’Orazio recently completed her 200-hour Raja Yoga Teacher Training and is certified with Yoga Alliance.
+Antonette D’Orazio completed her 200-hr Raja Yoga Teacher Training with Mythri Menon and is certified with Yoga Alliance.
 She was a Children’s Librarian for 27 years and has been practicing yoga for over 15 years.
 At The Pennsylvania State University, where she earned a BA with honors in English, she first discovered her love of yoga in a semester-long gym class.
-In 1992, she earned an MLS from Rutgers, the State University of New Jersey, and has worked in New Jersey libraries ever since.
+In 1992, she earned an MLS from Rutgers, the State University of New Jersey, and has been an NJ resident ever since.
+She was a long-time Yoga Central student has owned the studio since 2019.

 Yoga became a part of Kathy's wellness program as she met with the challenges of breast cancer in 2008.
 The discovery led her into learning more about the body and its energy.
 A Reflexologist since 2004, she also became certified in Qigong Healing, Quantum Touch, and Touch Therapy.
 Wanting to round out her knowledge of yoga, she became certified in Hatha Yoga, Chair Yoga, and Restorative.
 It is her intent to show that through a yoga practice, wellness is not a goal, but a continuing journey of self-discovery and self-creation.